deeksha-aashri/To-do-App/README.md

 # To-do-App
+  Kindly click on github pages (Active) under the Environment tab to see the app running.<br>
   A to-do app which generates task tickets and attaches a unique ID with each task ticket.<br>
   Also categorises them based on colored strips at the top.<br>
   Filters them out on single click and show cases all the tickets on double clicking.<br>